leofurtadonyc/containerlab/platform/README.md

 - gNMI-first observed-state collection is a core principle
 - the design is Nokia-first but prepared for later vendor expansion

 For host recreation and deployment steps, see `INSTALLATION-INSTRUCTIONS.md`.
 For the bounded operator-facing build, deploy, verify, healthy-state, and first-response troubleshooting flow, see `docs/deployment-runbook.md`.
+For the **Phase 2** safe-use verdict, verification semantics, and drill limits, see `docs/production-readiness-assessment.md` and keep it aligned with the runbook and the repo’s current-status narrative (`../agent/sdn/03-CURRENT-STATUS.md`).

 ## Additional Docs